 The performance noted above was for the first 6 months of 2019 which I´ve shown here to indicate how taking a set methodological approach to trading the instrument paid off.

 I posted the levels each morning to readers highlighting exact entries where to short or go long and we stuck to -13 stop and +25 1st target.
+NB: we were day trading not swing trading.

 Once the stop was hit we would wait for the next level although on most days we didn´t get a second bite.
 If we hit the 1st target we generally closed the trade.
 Occasionally I updated the readers during the day if I felt we should hold for more and or to take partial profit or (in exceptional circumstances) amend the stop.
 This accounts for results which are not in multiples of 13 or 25.